-We can only help if you’ve done everything to stop the noise
+We may be able to help if you have tried everything to stop the noise

-If you’ve tried absolutely everything and still the noise is a problem, we can help.
+If you’ve tried absolutely everything and the noise is still a problem, we may be able to help.

-Get in touch with Environmental Health and Consumer Services on 01202 454941 or email@example.com with the address of your neighbour, together with your name, address and phone number.
-You will then be sent a noise pack, which contains the noise record sheets.
+Get in touch with Environmental Health and Consumer Services on 01202 451296 or email@example.com with the address of your neighbour, together with your name, address and phone number and some detail about the noise you are experiencing.
+We will look at the information and may send you a noise pack, which contains noise record sheets.

 Noise nuisance record sheets

-You need to keep a written record of the noise.
-You need to provide:
+It will assist an investigation if you keep a written record of the noise.
+You should provide: